Welcome to the One-Name Study web pages for all HARTRUM and HOTRUM families.

 Our earliest-known individual, Joh: HARDRAM, lived in New Jersey, Colonial America, and the only record found for him is his burial in the Zion Lutheran Church cemetery in what was New Germantown (now Oldwick) Hunterdon County on 30 August 1784 at the age of 62.
 This early Lutheran church located in Tewksbury Township, Hunterdon County, was apparently also used by families living across the county line in Washington Township, Morris County (which includes German Valley and Schooley's Mountain).
 Data from this area shows that our families had connections with, and married into, families living in both of these townships.
 In the early 1800s one or two HARTRUM families moved from this area to the border between Morris and Bergen (now Passaic) Counties.
 Edward and George, and their families are found in the 1830 census in Pompton Township, Bergen County (we believe they lived near Newfoundland, New Jersey).
 In the mid-1830s these families moved to Ohio.
 Also moving to Ohio at about this same time was the family of Frederick Hartrum.
 The descendants of these three families are still mainly in Ohio, with one branch in Chicago, Illinois.
 Descendants of all these HARTRUM families are found today across the USA.

 From Washington Township, Morris County, New Jersey, one family (Conrad, wife Catharina and children) moved to Upper Canada (now Ontario, Canada) in 1793.
 The spelling of this family's surname became fixed as HOTRUM.
 Today there are hundreds of their descendants living in Canada and the USA.
 Some descendants of this family moved to Michigan, USA around 1860.
-They were the ancestors of all of the HOTRUMs now living in south-west Michigan, Washington state and Alaska.
+They were the ancestors of the HOTRUMs now living in south-west Michigan, Washington state and Alaska.

 Recently, within the last one or two generations, some Hunterdon County families descending from John A. Hartrum, changed the spelling of their surname to HARTRIM.
 Still more Hunterdon County families, these ones descending from John J. "Alex" Hartrum, changed the spelling of their surname to HARTMAN.
 Living descendants are still mainly in New Jersey but unfortunately are lost amongst the other Hartmans.
-Perhaps these last two name changes were made because the families didn't like RUM.☺ Although we believe all the above-mentioned families are connected, we have not yet proven it, but hope to do so using DNA testing.
+Perhaps these last two name changes were made because the families didn't like RUM.☺ Although we believe all the above-mentioned families are connected, we have not yet proven it, but hope to do so using Y or autosomal DNA testing.

-We are using DNA testing to help discover the original ancestral surname, to verify that the family tree as we have it is correct, and to see if the various unconnected branches of HARTRUM and HOTRUM families have common ancestors.
+We are using Y-DNA testing to help discover the original ancestral surname, to verify that the family tree as we have it is correct, and to see if the various unconnected branches of HARTRUM and HOTRUM families have common ancestors.
 For this purpose we need male individuals with the HARTRUM, HARTRIM or HOTRUM surname (and even a BRONSON) to supply a DNA sample (by means of a mouth swab) for Y-DNA testing.
 Other descendants, of either gender, are also welcomed to take an autosomal-DNA test to see which family connections show up.
 All tested individuals will get their results which will show their connection to other individuals around the world (that have also been tested).
 Go to our DNA page for further information.

 To see the listings of individuals in the Hartrum/Hotrum Family Tree start off at the: